ucdavis/software-catalog/web/README.md

 This project uses PostgreSQL as the database.
 The Prisma ORM is used for database interactions. tRPC is used for type-safe API calls.

+You have a few options for making queries dpeneding on your needs:

+### Server Queries

+See `/` for an example of just a simple server-only query.
+This is useful for data that doesn't need to be reactive or updated on the client side.
+No API call is actually made over the wire, the query is executed directly on the server.

 ### Client Queries

 See `/client` for examples of just doing regular client-side queries w/ react-query.

 ### Prefetching

 See `/prefetch` for examples of prefetching data on the server and then using it in a client component.
+These are useful for data that you want to load on the server but then use in a client component without making another API call.

 ### Adding new API routes (aka controllers)